Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 #$vm1.SecurityProfile.UefiSettings.VTpmEnabled $true;
 #$vm1.SecurityProfile.UefiSettings.SecureBootEnabled $true;
 ```
 This example Creates a new VM with the TrustedLaunch Security Type and sets flags EnableSecureBoot and EnableVtpm as True by default.
+A Trusted Launch VM requires a Gen2 image.
+Please check aka.ms/trustedlaunch for more information.

 ### Example 9: Create a VM with Trusted Launch turned on by defualt using New-AzVMConfig.
 ```powershell